MarkBind/markbind/docs/devGuide/devGuide.md

 When adding new features, you should also add new site content into an existing test site or create a new test site to demonstrate the new feature.
 This is to ensure that your feature can be tested by building that test site.

+To add a page to an existing test site, for this example, to `test_site`:

 1. Add a new test page, e.g., `newTestPage.md`, containing a demonstration of the new feature.

 2. Open the `site.json` corresponding to the test site, i.e. `test/functional/test_site/site.json`